 When Mass Effect came out, I really, really wanted it to be a Star Trek game.
-Developer BioWare had already done Star Wars (in the fabled Knights of the Old Republic), but everything about ME screamed Star Trek, in particular, the latter seasons of Deep Space Nine:
+Developer BioWare had already done Star Wars (in the fabled Knights of the Old Republic), but everything about Mass Effect screamed Star Trek, in particular, the latter seasons of Deep Space Nine:

 There, as here, the action revolves around a crew saddled with the daunting task of saving the galaxy while navigating a complicated geo-spatial-political landscape.
 There, as here, an ancient alien race has its googly alien eyes set on galactic domination.
-There, as here, there’s a beloved cast of central characters supported by a diverse cast of interesting supporting characters.
+There, as here, there’s a beloved cast of central characters supported by a diverse and interesting group of supporting characters.
 There, as here, we find moments of levity among the darkness.

 Mass Effect is a complete work.
 By which I mean: much like Lord of the Rings (or Wagner’s Der Ring des Nibelungen, for that matter), it needs to be approached as a complete cycle.
 Mass Effect 1 establishes the universe, the stakes.
 Mass Effect 2 ups those stakes, while expanding the universe in meaningful and interesting ways.
 Mass Effect 3 is the culmination: an emotional, rewarding climax to a story unlike any seen in the medium.

 ME1 is undoubtedly the weakest in the series, though it’s still a remarkable accomplishment.
-The galaxy arrives fully formed, with a rich history that is doled out not in exposition dumps, but in the natural flow of conversation, in subtle details of the environments you explore.
-Wisely, the Mass Effect protagonist is a blank slate – you not only design his/her face (which carries over between games), but you also pick from a menu of backstories and psychological profiles, which together affect things like how other characters respond to you, or what dialogue options you can choose from.
+The galaxy arrives fully formed, with a rich history that is doled out not in exposition dumps, but in the natural flow of conversation, in the subtle details found in the environments.
+Wisely, the Mass Effect protagonist is a blank slate – you not only design his/her face (which carries over between games), but you also pick from a menu of backstories and psychological profiles, which together affect things like how characters respond to you, or what dialogue options you can choose from.
 ME1 also introduces some of sci-fi’s greatest characters, including Garrus Vakarian (the galaxy’s #1 dreamboat) and the brilliant and beautiful Liara T’Soni and Tali’Zorah vas Rayya (my two aforementioned paramours).